SMAPPNYU/smappdragon/README.md

 `pip install smappdragon --upgrade`

+smappdragon runs in python 3. if you dont have this version of python, [install anaconda](https://www.continuum.io/downloads), [or miniconda](http://conda.pydata.org/miniconda.html), whatever you do we recommend at least python 3.5.

+(check python binary location with `which python`) should be /usr/bin/python (mac osx base install), /usr/local/bin/python (homebrew), /Users/YOURNAME/miniconda3/bin/python (miniconda), /Users/YOURNAME/anaconda/bin/python (anaconda)

+(check with `python --version`) if you are 2.X.X, you're out of date

 ##testing

 You absolutely need to write unit tests for any methods you add to smappdragon, this software needs to stay as stable as porssible as it will be the basis for other software.